whatyouhide/whatyouhide.github.io/content/posts/2017-08-15-the-guts-of-a-property-testing-library/index.md

 ### Haskell's approach

 Haskell takes a similar approach to what we have in StreamData (or rather, the other way around) but with a big difference: Haskell is able to use its type system to infer what values to generate just based on the type.
 So in Haskell, while the generation of integers is done similarly to what we do in `int/0` above, there's no need to define `int/0` in the first place but only to define how to generate integers for the `Int` type.
-This makes a noticeable difference since you can give Haskell's QuickCheck a function and it will be able to test it on the right randomly generated values just by looking at its type signature.
+This makes a noticeable difference, since you can give Haskell's QuickCheck a function and it will be able to test it on the right randomly generated values just by looking at its type signature.
 However, the "typed approach" has a drawback, as we'll see in the "Shrinking" section below.

 ### Shrinking